-Theatrical Forms and Practices: Types of theatre; semiotics of performative spaces: proscenium 'in the round', amphitheatre and open-air; Voice, speech: body movement, gestures and techniques (traditional and contemporary); floor exercises: improvisation / characterization.
+Theatrical Forms and Practices: Types of theater; semiotics of performative spaces: proscenium 'in the round', amphitheater and open-air; Voice, speech: body movement, gestures and techniques (traditional and contemporary); floor exercises: improvisation / characterization.

-Selections From Augusto Boal.
+Augusto Boal.
 Games for Actors and Non-actors.

 Boal, Augusto.
-The Theatre of the Oppressed.
+The Theater of the Oppressed.

 Dutt, Utpal.
-On Theatre.
+On Theater.

 Sircar, Badal.
-On Theatre.
+On Theater.

-a.
-On the different types of performative space in practice
+- a.
+On the different types of performative space in practice - b.
+Poetry reading, elocution, expressive gestures, and choreographed movement